Greening the Supply Chain

 to obtain the best value in terms of cost, quality, service and

 diversion to from landfill initiatives.
-The target has been set at
+The target has now

 Cooking Oil Case Study